 What is meant by noise pollution?
 Name one source of sound causing noise pollution.

-The disturbance produced due to undesirable loud and harsh sound of level above 120 dB from the various sources such as loudspeaker, moving vehicles etc in the environment is called noise pollution.
+The disturbance produced due to undesirable loud and harsh sound of the level above 120 dB from the various sources such as a loudspeaker, moving vehicles etc in the environment is called noise pollution.

 What determines the pitch of sound?